FattiMei/nano/README.md

 ## New firmware
-How about cleansing the machine an installing a new firmware?
+How about cleansing the machine and installing a new firmware?
 Sound cool.
 This is the most difficult part of the job, since we don't know yet the motherboard layout.
 I consider two options:

   1. Repetier firmware, following instructions on online forums (Boring)